dgarcia360/workshop-developing-applications-with-NEM/README.md

 ## References

-This guide takes explanations from the following guides.
+This guide uses fragments of text from the following resources.

 [NEM Catapult Documentation](https://nemtech.github.io/index.html)